MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/social-identities.md

 Remember to use the authority which contains the ROPC policy.

-#### **Limitations of the ROPC flow**
+### Limitations of the ROPC flow

- - This **only works for local accounts** (where you register with B2C using an email or username).
-This flow does not work if federating to any of the IdPs supported by B2C (Facebook, Google, etc...).
+This flow **only works for local accounts** (where you register with B2C using an email or username).
+This flow does not work if federating to any of the IdPs supported by B2C (Facebook, Google, etc.).

 ## Google Auth and Embedded Webview

-If you are a B2C developer using Google as an identity provider we recommand you use the system browser, as Google does not allow [authentication from embedded webviews](https://developers.googleblog.com/2016/08/modernizing-oauth-interactions-in-native-apps.html).
+If you are a B2C developer using Google as an identity provider we recommend you use the system browser, as Google does not allow [authentication from embedded webviews](https://developers.googleblog.com/2016/08/modernizing-oauth-interactions-in-native-apps.html).
 Currently, `login.microsoftonline.com` is a trusted authority with Google.
 Using this authority will work with embedded webview.
 However using `b2clogin.com` is not a trusted authority with Google, so users will not be able to authenticate.

 We will provide an update to the wiki and this [issue](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/issues/688) if things change.